-My senior thesis project is to find out how people think of color to reveal who they are.
+The intent of this exploration is to find out how people think of color to reveal who they are.
 Color preference reveals about people's characteristics and self-image enough to formulate an image of their personality.
 Color choice can be translated into their behaviors and attitudes but most importantly into how they present themselves to others.
-In my thesis project, I aim to capture their invisible thoughts and color choices to construct a personal color palette or each of my participants.
+In this project, I aim to capture their invisible thoughts and color choices to construct a personal color palette or each of my participants.

-To construct each color palette, I interviewed classmates, family, and friends about 12 color preference.
+To construct each color palette, I interviewed colleagues, family, and friends about 12 color preference.

 The question consist of 6 colors they like and 6 colors they dislike.
 I will then analyze the color palettes and color reasoning to interpret into 3D rendering compositions.
 The visual interpretations are defined by the color answers and my personal filter of our interactions and my understanding of their personality.
 I will use the raw color data as the foundation but will extend it with my own perception and personal interpretation.